Recipe For Success Chicken Alphabet Soup

 - Ladle the soup into bowls and pass them around to those who love and support your child through their every endeavor – because success is always best when shared.

-Photos are by Leigh Olson.
+Photos and video are by Leigh Olson.
 Recipe by Cook the Story.

 - The Best Vegetarian Fajitas - Cook the Story

 - Modish Taste | Recipe For Success Chicken Alphabet Soup